-- 1/3 cup EACH tapioca flour sorghum flour, brown rice flour - if your pumpkin puree is very soft and pourable, you made need to add an additional 1/4-1/3 cup here, do a test cookie to be sure!)
+- 1/3 cup tapioca flour if your pumpkin puree is very soft and pourable, you made need to add an additional 1/4-1/3 cup here, do a test cookie to be sure!)

-- 1/2 cup or more chocolate chips, raisins, or cranberries
+- 1/2 cup chocolate chips, raisins, or cranberries (or more to taste)

 Preheat your oven to 350 degrees.